wavegate/obsidian_vault/Neuroengineering/can lab grown brains become conscious.md

 infused brain with chemical cocktail and revived neuronal cellular function and ability to transmit electrical signals

 [[complex oscillatory waves emerging from cortical organoids model early human brain network development]][[restoration of brain circulation and cellular functions hours post-mortem]]

+adding human neurons to mouse brains

+guidelines to guide the humane use of brain organoi